 → 12 min walk to Pont des Arts

-Magnificent Pont des Arts by night/ Photo chosen by monsieur de France: depositphotos
+Magnificent Pont des Arts at night / Photo selected by Monsieur de France: depositphotos

-Continue your first evening at the Pont des Arts, the iconic footbridge linking the Louvre to the Institut de France.
+Continue your first evening at the Pont des Arts, the iconic footbridge connecting the Louvre to the Institut de France.
 At night, the reflections of Parisian monuments on the Seine offer one of the most beautiful panoramas of the capital.
 Then stroll along the UNESCO-listed quays, perfect for photos of Paris by night.
-A romantic stroll to round off your first day in style.
+A romantic walk that brings your first day to a beautiful close.

 📍 Pont des Arts, 75006 Paris (map)